Black caiman

 A carnivorous animal, the black caiman lives along freshwater habitats, including slow-moving rivers, lakes and seasonally flooded savannas, where it preys upon a variety of fish, reptiles, birds, and mammals.
-Being an apex predator and potentially a keystone species, it is generalist, capable of taking most animals within its range, and might have played a critical role in maintaining structure of the ecosystem.
-Although merely few specific ecological studies have been conducted, it is observed that this species has its own niche which allows coexistence with other competitors.
+Being an apex predator and potentially a keystone species, it is generalist, capable of taking most animals within its range, and might have played a critical role in maintaining the structure of the ecosystem.
+Although only a mere few specific ecological studies have been conducted, it is observed that this species has its own niche which allows coexistence with other competitors.

 Reproduction takes place in the dry season.
 Females build a nest mound with an egg chamber, protecting the eggs from predators.
 Hatchlings form groups called pods, guarded by the presence of the female.
 These pods may contain individuals from other nests.
 Once common, it was hunted to near extinction primarily for its commercially valuable hide.
 It is now making a comeback, listed as Conservation Dependent.
 Overall a little-known species, it was not researched in any detail until the 1980s, when the leather-trade had already taken its toll.
 It is a dangerous species to humans, and attacks have occurred in the past.